Devking/HeartsAI/README.md

 0.2.0 &mdash; Game now passes in `currentRound` to `performAction()`
 0.3.0 &mdash; Working Low-Play AI has been completed 0.4.0 &mdash; Added score-tracking statistics
+0.5.0 &mdash; Shooting the moon is implemented -- minor bug fixes as well

 ### Things To Do